A Guide to SMS for WordPress and Website Integration

 Maybe you have a large base of millennial customers who would rather get a refund than talk to someone about switching to a better-suited plan.
 Or maybe your site caters to an older audience who needs more convenient and accessible communication options.
 Regardless of who your site ultimately serves, your goal should be to provide them with channels through which they are more comfortable engaging with you.

-So, what I’d like to discuss today is why SMS (i.e. text messaging) communications make sense for WordPress sites as well as how you can go about equipping your site with that functionality.
+In this article, we’ll discuss why SMS (i.e. text messaging) communications make sense for WordPress sites as well as how you can go about equipping your site with that functionality.

-Facebook has had messaging capabilities for a couple years now and the data they’ve collected on their users’ engagements with businesses through Messenger is interesting, to say the least:
+Facebook has had messaging capabilities for a quite some time now, and the data they’ve collected on their users’ engagements with businesses through Messenger is interesting, to say the least.

 And if you’re still not sold on the idea of integrating SMS within your WordPress site or marketing strategy, think about it like this: